cloudflare/cloudflare-docs/content/logs/logpull/additional-details/index.md

 ### Successful requests

-If the response or timeout limit is exceeded or there is any problem fetching the response, a `200` status will be returned and the response will end with the non-JSON text line “Error streaming data.”
+If the response or timeout limit is exceeded or there is any problem fetching the response, a `200` status will be returned and the response will end with the non-JSON text line "Error streaming data."
 Because responses are streamed, there is no way to identify the error ahead of time.
-A response is successful if it does not end with the “Error streaming data" text line.
+A response is successful if it does not end with the "Error streaming data" text line.

 Once you receive a successful response for a given zone and time range, the following is true for all subsequent requests: